ESR-NZ/human_genomics_pipeline/docs/running_on_a_single_machine.md

 These settings allow you to configure the resources per rule/sample

 Set the number of threads to use per sample/rule for multithreaded rules (`rule trim_galore_pe` and `rule bwa_mem`).
 Multithreading will significantly speed up these rules, however the improvements in speed will diminish beyond 8 threads.
-If desired, a different number of threads can be set for these multithreaded rules by utilising the `--set-threads` flag in the runscript (see step 6).
+If desired, a different number of threads can be set for these multithreaded rules by utilising the `--set-threads` flag in the runscript (see [step 7](#7-modify-the-run-scripts)).

 ```yaml
 THREADS: 8